sdegutis/Novo-Cantico/app/routes/home/content.md

 What's been accomplished so far:

+* Lightweight in-memory TypeScript runtime
-* A new push-based router
+* New push-based router
 * Server-side JSX components
 * Instant hot-reloading locally
 * Instant hot-reloading in production
 * Zero-downtime deployment
-* Pre-rendering built in
+* Pre-rendering by default
 * User-land asset pipelines

 This site is an example of Novo Cantico in action.